acgessler/medea.js/Readme.md

  - A content pipeline for distributing 3D content on the web.
 3D data from authoring tools is converted offline to an optimized representation.  <a href="http://assimp.sourceforge.net">Open Asset Import Library</a>
   (via <a href="https://github.com/acgessler/assimp2json">assimp2json</a>) imports geometry from about thirty 3D formats.
  - Exact and transparent resource management to avoid exhausting browser memory.
- - Library tools for managing Level of Detail to ease running across a wide range of devices, including Mobile/Tablets.
+ - Library tools for managing Level of Detail to easily scale a wide range of devices, including Mobile/Tablets.
  - Automatic Scene Management and Visibility Detection.